opengeospatial/ogcapi-records/core/examples/json/README.md

 - associations.json
   -  A link and link-templates section of a record pointing to related resources.
 - catalog.json
   - A JSON document describing a catalog.
-This document can exists as a static JSON document or it can be retrieved from the "/collections/tepcat" endpoint of a searchable catalog.
+This document can exist as a static JSON document or it can be retrieved from the **/collections/tepcat** endpoint of a searchable catalog.
 - collections.json
-  - The response document retrieved from the "/collections" endpoint of a searchable catalog.
+  - The response document retrieved from the **/collections** endpoint of a searchable catalog.
 - conformance.json
-  - The response document retrieved from the "/conformance" endpoint of a searchable catalog.
+  - The response document retrieved from the **/conformance** endpoint of a searchable catalog.
 - defaultSortOrder.json
   - A JSON fragment declaring the default sort order of a catalog.
 - keywords-themes.json